nstarman/utilipy/README.md

 If you find this code useful in your research, please let me know.
 If you significantly use astroPHD in a publication, please acknowledge **10.5281/zenodo.3545178** and send me a reference to the paper.

+## Standard of Simplicity
+It is easy for a repository to become a house of cards -- code building on top of code, until the whole fragile edifice collapses with a package dependency update.
+To prevent this `astroPHD` intends to only provide a few common tools and have all other code, as much as possible, be stand-alone.
+Code for which `astroPHD` makes no promise of stability is stored in the `community` module.
+The common tools are: decorators, associated underlying machinary for signatures and docstrings, and Logging.
+The stand-alone code will use these common tools, but should minimally interact otherwise.
+For instance, the `ipython` module will never be imported by the `astro` module, and vice versa.
+The `community` packages will never be imported in any `astroPHD` module.

 <br><br>

 - - -